Real gamma distribution on analytic bundles of flag varieties: Abstract

 \section{Abstract}

-This paper introduces four matrix normal distributions extending the separable covariance $ \varPhi \otimes \varPsi$ with potentially variable-level ($ \varPsi$) and/or sample-level ($ \varPhi$) correlations.
-The joint distribution of sample variances and covariances, leading to the product-moment distribution, is considered when precision matrices admit a specific tensor form.
-Several well-known results, including the non-central Wishart distribution and normal quadratic forms, now appear as corollaries.
-Moreover, we propose a conjecture concerning the analytic continuation of the real gamma distribution.
-By applying these results to the flag varieties, we classify the double flag and the single flag.
+This paper introduces four matrix normal distributions on analytic bundles of flag varieties, extending the separable covariance $\varPhi \otimes \varPsi$ with potentially variable-level ($\varPsi$) and/or sample-level ($\varPhi$) correlations.
+The joint distribution of sample variances and covariances, leading to the product moment distribution, is considered when precision matrices admit a specific form.
+Several well-known consequences, including the non-central Wishart distribution and normal quadratic forms, now appear as corollaries.